mkner/basic-pid/docs/examples.rst

 since there is already working knowledge of the process and it responses, the PID controller can be switched into **Iterate Mode** and algorithms and code can be developed to acheive the optimum required results.

+This example repeats the previous one, *but* the  timestep integrations are handled manually.
+This allows maximum flexibility to fine-tune the PID regulator for the application.

 .. code-block:: python